-On August 1, 2013, Melanie was named to The NonProfit Times Power & Influence Top 50, where she is described as “…the last word when it comes to sector risk assessment,” and a leader whose “insights have changed the way many of the sector’s top leaders think about the looming world around them…” The 2016 list honors leaders who are “mastering that balance between sustainability and change.”
-This is Melanie’s fifth appearance on the list: she was first recognized in 2007, and then again in 2008, 2011 and 2012.
+On August 1, 2014, Melanie was named to The NonProfit Times Power & Influence Top 50, where she is described as “…the last word when it comes to sector risk assessment,” and a leader whose “insights have changed the way many of the sector’s top leaders think about the looming world around them…” The 2016 list honors leaders who are “mastering that balance between sustainability and change.”
+This is Melanie’s sixth appearance on the list: she was first recognized in 2007, and then again in 2008, 2011, 2012 and 2013.

 In addition to her professional career, Melanie is an active volunteer in both professional organizations and community-serving nonprofits.
 She currently serves on the boards of three national organizations: the American Foundation for the Blind, the National Human Services Assembly, and the United Methodist Insurance Company.
 Melanie is the former chair of the Legal Section Council of ASAE/The Center for Association Leadership, and during 2010-2013 she served on the Not-for-Profit Advisory Committee (NAC) of the Financial Accounting Standards Board (www.fasb.org).

 Upcoming Speaking Engagements